 7. Get smart with your appliances

 Time your heating.
-I know that student houses get cold (we used to get snow on the inside of our windows), and that heating is a necessity.
+We know that student houses get cold (we used to get snow on the inside of our windows), and that heating is a necessity.
 However, putting it on a timer can keep costs down and make sure no one freezes.
 Put it on for two hours in the morning so the house is toasty when you all get up and get dressed, then again for two hours in the evening before bed.
 This means you aren’t paying to heat up the house when there’s no one inside.
-You can also get great apps on your phone now that means you can control your heating to go one whilst you are on your way home.
+You can also get great apps on your phone now that means you can control your heating to go on whilst you are on your way home.

 Don’t leave stuff on standby.
 Again, sounds obvious, but everybody does it.
 TV’s, computers, xbox’s, anything you can think of.
 It’s not so bad if it’s only one person, but if there are six of you living in a house then that electricity bill starts to rack up.

 At the beginning of each academic year look into new deals for your amenities.
 Companies often post new great deals for students at this time of year as they know this is when the academic year starts.

 Bear in mind that even if you can’t find a new or better deal (or if you can but you can’t be bothered to switch), a lot of companies will match deals offered by competitors or give you loyalty discounts; you just need to phone them up to discuss it and tell them you’re thinking of leaving.